Our Faculty

 Background

-His ongoing second project explores conditions of human precarity and ecological 'ruin' spawned by early globalization and the industrial Age.
-He was an invited faculty fellow at the Käte Hamburger Research Center, Ludwig-Maximilians University (LMU), Munich, Germany in spring and summer 2023 to work on these research questions.
+His ongoing second project explores conditions of human precarity and ecological "ruin" spawned by early globalization and the Industrial Age.
+He was an invited faculty fellow at the Ludwig-Maximilians University (LMU)'s Käte Hamburger Research Center in Munich, Germany, in the spring and summer of 2023 to work on these research questions.
+For this project, Dey has also been invited to be a member of the Institute for Advanced Study's School of Historical Studies at Princeton in the spring and summer of 2025.

 Education